asamahy/GFN-to-App/README.md

 ~~~

 ## For Debugging
-you can set a third `-` to see simple steps and a forth argument of `d' will debug the whole script.
+you can set a third `-` to see simple steps and a forth argument `d` will debug the whole script.

 # To Do
 * [ ] Use getopt instead.
-* [*] Search for icons in a directory
+* [x] Search for icons in a directory
-* [*] Find another method of getting the image from the resource fork instead of relying on `resource_dasm`
+* [x] Find another method of getting the image from the resource fork instead of relying on `resource_dasm`
 * [ ] add other todos to the To Do list.